From high-level thinking to ground-level working

 The reports that I have read offer much valued opinion and thought around the industry right now and into the future.
 I kept asking myself, what’s happening on the ground right now?
 What are the day-to-day challenges facing construction and the built environment?
 How is technology helping to solve these today?

-There is an extensive list of solutions that will enable the construction industry to digitally transform.
+There is an extensive list of business cloud solutions that will enable the construction industry to digitally transform.
 This includes the automation of simple tasks, with or without the help of artificial intelligence and chatbots.
 Also enabling the agility of staff to work remotely, flexibly and more efficiently than ever before which is likely to be more prominent over the coming years.
 Furthermore, cloud services will drive efficiency and increase productivity using electronic management of people, tasks equipment training, induction, materials, incidents, projects and sites which are able to capture big data and understood using analytics.
 This will enable informed decision making for the future and business outcomes.
 Ultimately, a successful transition from the now to the future is likely to occur more succinctly with the use of such technologies and for deliver ideal business outcomes.

 How much actually happens at ground-level: A brief case study